 When I think of Caramel Custard I think of those long buffet tables at restaurants in Pakistan.
-The white ceramic bowls with salads and condiments, that array of silver chafing dishes, and then that smorgasbord of desserts at the end.
-The gulab jamuns lazing in their syrupy bath, the sponge cakes iced with cream swirls dotted with jam.
-Then came this simple beautiful thing; a gently baked Caramel Custard with it’s pool of caramel sauce.
-As a child my primary mission was to scoop up as much of that sauce as possible onto my plate.
-As an adult I take a polite amount for decorum’s sake.
+The white bowls with salads and condiments, that array of silver chafing dishes, and then that smorgasbord of desserts at the end.
+There always were gulab jamuns lazing in their syrupy bath, sponge cakes topped with cream swirls and finally, my favorite, the ring of Caramel Custard.

 Why label this Caramel Custard as Pakistani?